-The Sage Foundation Homes Co. has sold Block 12, the property located at the head of the Green and bounded by Greenway Terraces and Slocum Crescent, at the intersection of Greenway' North and Greenway South.
+The Sage Foundation Homes Co. has sold Block 12, the prop-The Sage Foundation Homes Co. has sold Block 12, the property located at the head of the Green and bounded by Greenway Terraces and Slocum Crescent, at the intersection of Greenway North and Greenway South.
 This piece of property, conceded to be the finest site in the Gardens and one of the most picturesque locations in the entire city of New York, is now owned by Messrs.
 W. Leslie Harriss and Robert M. Harriss, long residents of Forest Hills Gardens.
-These gentlemen have not yet announced their plans of improvement.
-The Bulletin is sure that the people of the community will be delighted to know that so valuable and attractive a site as Block 12 has become the property of members of our community.
+These gentlemen have not appropriate their plans of improvement.
+The Rule Terration yet announced their plans of improvement.
+The BULLETIN is sure that the people of the community will be delighted to know that so valuable and attractive a site as Block 12 has become the property of members of our community.